 Lists are quick to make and quick to skim.
 In just an hour or less, I can have a list of what I’ve done, not done, enjoyed, missed, or lost.
 My lists make looking forward easier.

-If you want to do a yearly review, you need to think through several questions and make your own lists.
-Your lists will show you where you need to focus next year, both personally and professionally, and what you should be celebrating this year.
+To do your own end-of-year review, you need to think through several questions and make your own lists.
+Your lists will help you decide where you need to focus next year, both personally and professionally, and what you should be celebrating this year.

 Use Categories for Your End-of-Year Review

-In the post on The Goal Setting Process, I shared the eight areas of life that I focus on when making goals.
-You can add, subtract, or completely change these areas.
-And if you don’t know where to start, these might give you some ideas.
+In Great Steps in the Goal-Setting Process, I shared eight areas of life to focus on when making goals.
+You can add, subtract, or completely change these areas, but these will give you a starting point.

 8 Areas for Review

-- Marriage – this includes anything and everything related to making my marriage better.
+- Marriage – This includes anything and everything related to making your marriage better.

-- Relationships – this includes my relationships with my grown sons and their wives, my grandchildren, extended family members, friends, and people whose friendship I’d like to cultivate.
+- Relationships – This includes relationships with your children – whether grown or still at home (and any spouses/grandchildren), extended family members, friends, coworkers, and people whose friendship you’d like to cultivate.

-- Career – this one is mostly self-explanatory, but aside from business goals, I also include learning goals that will affect my career.
+- Career – This is mostly self-explanatory, but aside from busiess/career goals, you may want to also include learning goals that will affect your career.

-- Finances & Giving – no need to explain
+- Finances & Giving – This should be obvious.

-- Fun & Recreation – I need this category because I am so prone to work-work-work.
-Having “Fun & Recreation” as a separate category helps me focus on making the time for downtime!
+- Fun & Recreation – Everyone needs this category because we are all prone to work-work-work.
+Having “Fun & Recreation” as a separate goal category helps you (and me!) focus on making the time for downtime!

 First, write each category on a sheet of paper, leaving plenty of room for notes.
 Usually, a half-page for each category is enough for me, but you may want to use a full page for each.
 Whatever works for you.